cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 [Potential Biases in Machine Learning Algorithms Using Electronic Health Record Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6347576/)

 > This Special Communication outlines the potential biases that may be introduced into machine learning–based clinical decision support tools that use electronic health record data and proposes potential solutions to the problems of overreliance on automation, algorithms based on biased data, and algorithms that do not provide information that is clinically meaningful.

+## Bias and fairness

+Bias is a close cousin to fairness.
+Read more about bias in [this post]({% post_url 2021-02-01-bias-data-science-machine-learning %}).